Faculty/Services: Faculty of Humanities

 Do you have any questions or do you require additional information?
 Please contact (during office hours):

 Do you recognise yourself in the job profile?
 Then we look forward to receiving your application, addressed to The Dean of the Faculty of Humanities, Prof. Marieke de Goede.

-You can apply online via the UvA website.
+You can apply online via the link below.
 Applications in Dutch or English, including a motivation letter, a detailed CV and a list of publications, should be submitted as a single PDF file.

-The response period closes on 19 January 2023.
+The response period will close on 26 April 2023.
 Only complete applications received within the response period via the link below will be considered.

-Applications will be received by a selection committee headed by the chair of the Department of Dutch Studies, Prof. Judith Rispens.
-Following a procedure which may involve a formal leadership assessment and a public trial lecture, the committee will make its final recommendation to the Dean of the Faculty of Humanities.
-The first interviews will be held around early March 2023.
+Applications will be received by a selection committee headed by the chair of the Department of Art and Cultural Studies, Prof. Kati Röttger.
+Following a procedure which may involve a formal leadership assessment and a trial lecture, the committee will make its final recommendation to the Dean of the Faculty of Humanities.
+The first interviews will be held around June 2023.